IABTechLab/uid2docs/docs/guides/publisher-client-side.md

 Complete the UID2 account setup by following the steps described in the [Account Setup](../getting-started/gs-account-setup.md) page.
 As part of the account setup process, you'll need to provide a list of **domain names** for the sites that you'll be using with this UID2 SDK for JavaScript.

-When account setup is complete, you'll receive a **public key** and **subscription ID**.
+When account setup is complete, you'll receive a **public key** and **Subscription ID**.
 These values are unique to you, and you'll use them to configure the UID2 module.

 :::tip
 Only root-level domains are required for account setup.
 For example, if you're going to use UID2 SDK for JavaScript on example.com, shop.example.com, and example.org, you only need to provide the domain names example.com and example.org.